GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | -------
-date|		Date field should meet the expected format	|DATE field in unexpected format.
+date|		1.
+Date field should meet the expected format	|1.
+DATE field in unexpected format.
 Expects YYYYMMDD officeid|		1.
 If an invalid officeid is given, then service throws an error<br><br> 2.
 If contracting officer does not have access to an office but is trying to make a submission to that office, then the service throws an error<br><br> 3.
 Office ID must be associated with user account	|1.
 Invalid officeid provided<br><br> 2.
 UnAuthorized Credentials.
 This may be the JWT issue or Role management issue.
 Please check solnbr| 1.
 This field is required where applicable.
 If no value is provided, then service throws an error<br><br> 2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  	|1.
 Multiple notices found.
 Please input more details<br><br>  2.
 Notice not found<br><br> ntype	|	1.
 If an invalid ntype is provided, then service throws an error   | 1.
 Invalid NTYPE value provided